 Due to the direct access, remote desktop connection is considered high risk in cyber security terms.
 Proper configuration is critical.
 When set up correctly, communication between the two computers is encrypted for the data’s protection, but it is also encrypted from the organization’s firewalls and threat detection.
 No matter how good your cyber security measures are, if the employee’s home computer doesn’t have the same protections as the office workstations, malicious data can slip into your network unnoticed during a remote desktop connection.

-Direct application access is probably the lowest risk to your cyber security measures out of all the remote access methods because it is best used only with low-risk applications.
+4) Direct Application Access: Direct application access is probably the lowest risk to your cyber security measures out of all the remote access methods because it is best used only with low-risk applications.
 In this method, employees can remote into a single application, usually located on the perimeter of your network, such as webmail.
 The employee doesn’t have access to the entire network, allowing them to work on select applications without exposing your internal network to danger.

 Though there is much less danger posed by direct application access, it generally doesn’t allow for extensive work to be done.
 There is very little connection to data on your network, and little ability to take data to another application if needed.
 It is best used when traveling or on a mobile device where complete access to the network is not necessary.

 Telework isn’t the only way employees access your network.
-Mobile devices have become ubiquitous to work on-the-go, but if you fail to protect these devices, your business and your clients may suffer.
+Mobile devices have become ubiquitous for work on-the-go, but if you fail to protect these devices, your business and clients may suffer.
 There are basic security recommendations for securing any mobile device, including thorough employee training in cyber security, strong encryption, keeping software up-to-date, and supplementing your security with third-party anti-malware/anti-virus software.
 While these fundamental methods keep the average device secure, if you’re dealing with sensitive or confidential data on your network you may need additional safeguards.

 NIST’s Guide to Enterprise Telework offers detailed suggestions for protecting any business when it comes to mobile and telework access, including: